Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 when other pieces are done, including a proper controller input class.
 Then need to test an automatic falling mechanic for the game.
 We should be on track to finish phase 2 and 3 before or during Friday (5/26), and have the weekend to start developing TetrisGame class with the different game boards and game states.

+### 5/25/23

+Made a proper controller class for smoother cardinal inputs.
+Phase 2 is completed.
+Tomorrow, we should be able to complete phase 3 with falling pieces and generating new random pieces with relative ease, unless unexpected issues come up.
+Phase 4 should be able to be started over the weekend of 5/27, which will be critical for the MVP due 6/2.

 ## Arshan Pervez